AymanAzzam/Sonic-Game/README.md

 # Sonic-Game

-It's Computer Graphics Project using glad and glfw.
+It's a Computer Graphics Project using C/C++, OpenGL, glad and glfw.
 Sonic Can move left, right and Jump to avoid Obstacles.

 ### Team Members